-Leadership does not want a 12-slide innovation deck every quarter.
+Leadership does not want a 12-slide innovation presentation every quarter.
 They want to know three things: is this program working, what did we get out of it, and what happens next.
 The template below answers all three on a single page.
-It is designed to take you under an hour to fill in once you have the underlying data, and under five minutes to read.
+It is designed to take under an hour to fill in once you have the underlying data, and under five minutes to read.

 The One-Page Template